top of page

 Aren’t you energized?!?!
 At the very least, we hope you are now well informed about MOUs and can see how a document like this will help your church bring clarity to the relationship between all the entities that are involved in sending.
 Ultimately, we hope it will help maintain unity within the body of Christ in front of those who have never heard the name of Jesus.

-Mike Ironside is Missions Pastor at Cornerstone Church in Ames, Iowa.
-He has served on staff with Cornerstone since 2006 in varying roles–from college ministry to pastoral staff to being an overseas missionary sent from Cornerstone for two years.
-Mike is the Director of Cohorts and Content for the Upstream Collective.
-He also serves as Chairman of the Board for Campus to Campus, a missions organization dedicated to getting US college students connected to church-planting movements amongst college students worldwide.
+Mike Easton is the International Program Manager for Reliant Mission.
+Prior to that Mike was the Missions Pastor at Cornerstone Church in Ames, Iowa, for eight years, where he got to experience the ins and outs of being a sending church.
+He served on staff with Cornerstone 2006 to 2022 in varying roles–from college ministry to pastoral staff to being an overseas missionary sent from Cornerstone for two years.
+Mike is the Director of Content for the Upstream Collective.
+Mike, his wife, Emily, and their four kids continue to live in Ames, IA, and serve at Cornerstone.

 Recent Posts